-YEAR GROUP TERM TOPIC DETAIL RESOURCES Year 7 Spring Term Relationships: • Understand relationship values - family, friends, romantic or intimate. • To identify want makes a respectful relationship, healthy and unhealty Puberty and your changing body - periods, pregnancy and contraception association.org.uk/ • To explore what makes a consensual relationship, the impact of 'the media' in defining healthy relationships.
+YEAR GROUP TOPIC DETAIL Year 7 Relationships: Understand relationship values - family, friends, romantic or intimate.
+To identify want makes a respectful relationship, healthy and unhealty Puberty and your changing body - periods, pregnancy and contraception To explore what makes a consensual relationship, the impact of 'the media' in defining healthy relationships.
 Safe boundaries online and what to share - how to navigate and maintain healthy virtual relationships.

-Year 8 Taught on a Assilable as Tee rotation throughout the Identify and assess the qualities and behaviors to be expected in positive, healthy relationships Recognise that variation in sexual development, activity and attraction is normal and recognise myths about what is the 'norm' Available on Teams year by N Patel Feel good about themselves and respect the feelings of others whatever their sexual orientation 1 dioi Identify reliable sources of information, advice and guidance regarding sexual orientation, sexual development and activity.
+YEAR GROUP TOPIC DETAIL Year 8 Identify and assess the qualities and behaviors to be expected in positive, healthy relationships Recognise that variation in sexual development, activity and attraction is normal and recognise myths about what is the 'norm' Feel good about themselves and respect the feelings of others whatever their sexual orientation Identify reliable sources of information, advice and guidance regarding sexual orientation, sexual development and activity.
 Discuss what the motivation might be for dating someone or having a partner Understand that people vary in how important they feel it is to have a partner and that people with different cultural heritage may develop relationships in different ways Identify some of the things that people might find difficult in developing new relationships.
 Identify some of the skills people might want to develop in order to form healthy new relationships.
 To understand the different views of others on what intimacy is, including the factors involved and their consequences, as well as the associated feelings.
 To learn about the pressures on young people to progress towards increasing sexual intimacy, including intercourse, strategies for dealing with that pressure and the benefits of delaying sex.
 To develop the attributes and skills to effectively manage communication in intimate relationships.
-To learn about contraception, especially the pill and condom.
 To learn about the importance of assertiveness when negotiating contraceptive use.